Why be SunSmart?

 Know the UV index

-The UV index is a scale that measures the UV level at the surface of the Earth, and gives an indication of the potential for skin damage.
-When the UV index is 3 or above, protection is required.
+The UV index measures the UV level at the surface of the Earth, and gives an indication of the potential for skin damage, particularly sunburn.
+It ranges from 0 -11+; the higher the number, the greater the risk.

-In Ireland, make sun protection part of your daily routine particularly form April-September, when the UV index is usually 3 or above, even when it is cloudy.
+In Ireland, make sun protection part of your daily routine especially from April-September, when the intensity of sunburn producing UV is greatest, even when it is cloudy!
 Stay safe by limiting time in the midday sun when UV is strongest, typically between the hours of 11:00am-3:00pm.

 Remember the 5 ‘Ss’ of sun safety: Slip, Slop, Slap, Seek, Slide